What do I need to do before buying a property at auction?

 Arrange viewings through the auctioneer

-Consider a survey
+Consider getting a survey done

-Get on top of your finances
+Set a budget and get on top of your finances

 Know how bidding disputes work